 The Executive Director of Oak Park Neighbourhood Centre has a diploma in Early Childhood Education RECE and in Community Work with over 30 years' experience.
-The Children's Program Manager has a Child & Youth Worker Diploma and RECE and the Lead Preschool teacher is an RECE.
+The Preschool and Community Outreach Manager has a BA in Family & Child Relations and is an RECE with over 30 years of experience.
+The lead Preschool teacher is an RECE.
 All staff are eligible to work in Canada, have provided a doctor's note that they are fit to work, their references have been checked and they have up to date immunizations, vulnerable screens and police checks.
 There is always at least one RECE staff in the preschool room.
-We are committed to supporting our staff with continuous learning as we view our educators as co-learners.
+We are committed to supporting our staff with continuous learning as we view our educators as colearners.